ErrorDAR32/Tree-Notes/README.md

 # Tree-Notes

-This small program is designed to manage, store and work with a tree structure of notes. each note represents a node in the tree, and each node can have multiple child nodes, and so fort.
+This small program is designed to manage, store and work with a tree structure of notes. each note represents a node in the tree, and each node able to have have multiple child nodes, and so fort.

 To use it you just need to execute main.py file!